icelandic-lt/ALEXIA_ordtokutol/README.md

 **Note that to successfully run the demo-version, the IGC must be stored in the same directory as the example files provided.
-The top directory includes a subdirectory corpora, which includes two subdirectories, CC_BY and TIC.
+The top directory includes a subdirectory corpora.
+In that directory there is a subdirectory IGC which includes two subdirectories, CC_BY and TIC.
 The user must make sure that the IGC data is stored in the same way.**

 If the user-defined version is chosen, the user is asked to provide the path to the lexicon SQL-database to be compared to the input corpus.